Policy # 43: General Policies

 Policy # 52: Open Records Act Compliance

 Requests for records which are readily available for inspection and copying shall be accommodated as soon as reasonably practical.
-The date and hour for inspection of records not readily available at the time of the request shall be within a reasonable time after the request.
-A "reasonable time" shall be three working days or less unless the three working day period is extended to a maximum of seven working days.
-The custodian shall make written findings of the reasons for the extenuating circumstances, and the findings shall be given to the person making the request within the original three-day period.
+Records requested that are not readily available shall be provided to the requestor within three working days, unless the three working day period is extended to a maximum of seven working days based on extenuating circumstances.
+The custodian of the records requested shall make written findings of the reasons for extenuating circumstances, and the findings shall be provided to the person making the request within the original three-day period.
 In no event can extenuating circumstances apply to a request that relates to a single specifically identified document.